pranjalshrivastava/chat-bot/backend/data/nlu.md

 - awful
 - terrible
 - not very good
+- not so well
 - extremely sad
 - so sad
+- not well
+- not good
+- so so
+- could be better

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?

+## intent:insult
+- stupid bot
+- I don't want to talk to you